Doming00/MD-practical_work1/README.md

 # MD-practical_work1
-Data Mining first pratical work
+First practical work of the Data Mining subject of the UPC's Computer Science degree